silnrsi/font-awami/README.md

 ## Project status [![Build Status](http://build.palaso.org/app/rest/builds/buildType:Fonts_Awami/statusIcon)](http://build.palaso.org/viewType.html?buildTypeId=Fonts_Awami&guest=1)

-Awami Nastaliq v2.200 has been released.
+Awami Nastaliq v3.000 has been released.

-Awami Nastaliq v2.900 is a beta that includes Regular, Medium, SemiBold, Bold, and ExtraBold.
-It is not an official release.

 This font is actively maintained and improved, and recent changes to its development process will enable more frequent releases.
 The build process requires [smith](https://github.com/silnrsi/smith) and project build parameters are set in the [wscript](wscript).